 08 – Chena Hot Springs – Alaska

-Photo credit: By Frank K. from Anchorage, Alaska, USA (The Rock Pool at Chena Hot Springs) [CC-BY-2.0], via Wikimedia Commons
+Chena Hot Springs – Photo credit: By Frank K. from Anchorage, Alaska, USA (The Rock Pool at Chena Hot Springs) [CC-BY-2.0], via Wikimedia Commons

 Founded over 100 years ago in Alaska, Chena Hot Springs is the most developed hot springs destination.
-Famous for it’s healing mineral waters, beautiful Aurora Borealis displays in the winter, it is a great destination for any time of the year.
+Famous for it’s healing mineral waters, beautiful Aurora Borealis displays in the winter.
+It is a great destination for any time of the year.

 07 – Myvatn Nature Baths – Iceland

-Photo credit: By Bruce McAdam [CC-BY-SA-2.0], via Wikimedia Commons
+Myvatn Nature Baths – Photo credit: By Bruce McAdam [CC-BY-SA-2.0], via Wikimedia Commons

 Myvatn Nature Baths is located in northeast Iceland, a mere 65 miles south of the Arctic Circle, Lake Myvatn was shaped through the years by repeated volcanic eruptions and seismic activity.